Leading Assault Lawyers Sydney

 An experienced assault lawyer from Daoud Legal: Sydney Criminal Defence & Traffic Lawyers can prepare a thorough and persuasive case to argue for the best possible outcome.

-This may involve having the assault charge withdrawn, downgraded, or arguing for a non-conviction order such as a Section 10 dismissal.
-This allows the court to find you guilty but dismiss the charge without recording a criminal conviction, saving your future and your record.
+Depending on the circumstances, this may involve having the charge withdrawn, negotiating a downgrade, or seeking a non-conviction order such as a Section 10 dismissal, where the court dismisses the matter without recording a criminal conviction.

 Lawyers Available 24/7